vbotka/ansible-linux-postinstall/README.md

 ```
 # editor vbotka.linux_postinstall/vars/main.yml
 ```
+* Review OS specific variables in *vars/defaults*.
+* Review, customize and/or add Flavor specific variables in *vars/flavors*.
+* Optionally disable *lp_flavors_enable: false*.
+This will speedup the playbook.
-Review OS specific variables in *vars/defaults*.
-Optionally put customized OS specific variables into the *vars* directory.
-See *tasks/vars.yml* to learn the naming conventions and precedence.
-Os specific variables will overwrite variables in *var/main.yml*.
+* Optionally put customized OS specific variables into the *vars* directory.
+* See *tasks/vars.yml* for the naming conventions and precedence.
+* Os specific variables will overwrite variables in *var/main.yml*.

 3. Create the inventory.
 ```